fhede/Gentoo-misc/README.md

 # Gentoo-misc

-My Ebuilds and configs for gentoo
+My ebuilds and configs for gentoo